-Spirit Super review: Investment options, fees and insurance
+Spirit Super: Investment options, fees and insurance

-Key features of Spirit Super
+Benefits of joining Spirit Super

 - Default insurance options.
 Eligible members will get default insurance cover when joining the fund with no medical exams.

 - MySuper product.
 The Spirit Super Balanced investment option is the default MySuper investment option for all members when joining the fund, unless you choose otherwise.

 - Choice of pre-mixed investment options.
 Members can choose between 5 different pre-mixed investment options that each have a different risk level and asset allocation.